amperity/amperity-docs/amperity_ampiq/source/destination_meta_ads_manager.rst

       |destination-name| uses OAuth to grant access to Amperity.
 You will need to reauthorize OAuth if the token expires or is removed.

-      Ask your DataGrid Operator to help resolve these issues if they occur.

    .. note::

       .. include:: ../../shared/destinations.rst